jfrog/vault-plugin-secrets-artifactory/README.md

 # Vault Artifactory Secrets Plugin

-This plugin is actively maintained by JFrog Inc. Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for contributions and create GitHub issues to ask for feature requests and support.
+This plugin is actively maintained by JFrog Inc. Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for contributions and [create GitHub issues](https://github.com/jfrog/vault-plugin-secrets-artifactory/issues/new/choose) to ask for feature requests and support.

 Contact [JFrog Support](https://jfrog.com/support/) for urgent, time sensitive issues.

 ----------------------------------------------------------------

-This is a [HashiCorp Vault](https://www.vaultproject.io/) plugin which talks to JFrog Artifactory server and will dynamically provision access tokens with specified scopes.
+This is a [HashiCorp Vault](https://www.vaultproject.io/) secret plugin which talks to JFrog Artifactory server and will dynamically provision access tokens with specified scopes.
 This backend can be mounted multiple times to provide access to multiple Artifactory servers.